yoav200/world-cup/README.md

 ## Motivation

-Web application to follow and manage bets for the FIFA 2018 World cup games.
+Web application to follow and manage bets for the FIFA 2022 Qatar World cup games.

 ## Installation